 Starting a food truck business, just like any business, comes with challenges.
 You have to get the right licensing, insurance and have a solid business plan.
 Food truck insurance isn’t the same as regular vehicle insurance or business insurance.
 Since you’ll be running a mobile restaurant, you need to make sure you have the right coverage.

-What Type of Insurance Do You Need?
+What Type of Coverage Do You Need?

 Before we get into the coverage options, it’s important to understand the type of coverage you need.
 It’s always a good idea to discuss your needs with a trained insurance broker who has experience covering food trucks and restaurants.
-Depending on where you are in the process of opening your food truck business, you may not need all of the insurance coverage options right from the beginning.
+Depending on where you are in the process of opening your business, you may not need all of the insurance coverage options right from the beginning.
 However, you will need at least vehicle insurance, if you own a food truck already.

 Generally, you need to cover three things:

 - Your Business

 - Your Workers

 These three categories require four different types of insurance, which are:

 - Workers’ Compensation Insurance